 And, of course, its usefulness depends on the judge.
 While Dredd is able to get this trick to work every time he tries it, to a point where it's considered a trademark shot of his in the department, other judges are not guaranteed to pull this off.
 Judge Heller, for example, totally messes this up and hits a seemingly random bystander, who turns out to be the perp's accomplice by sheer luck.

-Morbius the vampire did this once when he faced off with the X-Men.
+Morbius the Living Vampire did this once when he faced off with the X-Men.
 He snatches Jean Grey and threatens to snap her neck unless Cyclops backs off.
 Scott just adjusts his glasses a bit and fires behind Morbius, striking a mirror and causing his eye-beams to re-direct into the vampire's back.

 Another baddie tried to use Cyclops' brother, Havok, as a hostage which resulted in Cyclops blasting both of them without hesitation.
 The brothers are immune to each other's powers.